cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ---
 title: "Taxonomies for Confluence"
-description: "Taxonomies for Confluence add-on user guide describing how to quickly adapt Confluence to managing enterprise architecture, data governance, regulatory compliance, and risk management documentation by integrating Simple Knowledge Organization System (SKOS) controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies."
+description: "Taxonomies for Confluence add-on user guide describing how to quickly adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
+Taxonomies for Confluence add-on lets organizations: classify Confluence pages and blog posts by setting their type, subject and related concepts; use existing controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies for page and blog post classification; build tables of contents using type, subject and related concepts; improve search by using preferred and alternative concept labels to search for Confluence content; track documentation coverage; integrate Confluence into knowledge graphs by linking information assets across several systems using structured data and SPARQL federated queries."
 featured: true
 weight: 2
 ---